All Episodes

 Hi.

-Oh, Rush.
+Hello, Rush.

 I got one complaint with you, but that's not why I called.

-My complaint is with uh silver.
+My complaint is with Silver, or not Silver, the Donaldson.

-I mean, they're just automatically he's guilty for using his First Amendment rights.
+I mean, they're just automatically, he's guilty for using his First Amendment rights.

 His First Amendment rights says that he can do this.